Richie Koh

-Richie Koh (born 16 June 1993) is a Singaporean actor who is signed to MediaCorp.
+Richie Koh (born 16 June 1993) is a Singaporean actor who is signed to Mediacorp.

-In 2023, Koh won the Star Awards for Best Actor for his critically acclaimed role as an autistic son in the drama series Your World in Mine.
+In 2023, Koh won the Star Awards for Best Actor for his critically acclaimed role as an intellectually disabled young adult in the drama series Your World in Mine.
 At the age of 29, he is also the second youngest recipient of the award, after Christopher Lee who won in 1997 at the age of 26.

+In 2025, he received a nomination for the Golden Horse Award for Best Leading Actor for his performance in the film A Good Child.

 Early life

-Richie Koh was born on 16 June 1993.
+Koh was born on 16 June 1993.
 He graduated from Ngee Ann Polytechnic with a Diploma in Financial Informatics in 2014.